-The World 10K, Open 10K Run and DHL Corporate Champions race categories are compulsory timed race at the Tata Consultancy Services World 10K Bengaluru 2015.
+The World 10K, Open 10K Run and DHL Corporate Champions race categories are compulsory timed races at the Tata Consultancy Services World 10K Bengaluru 2016.
 The RFID Bib Tag will be used for timing purposes at the Event.

 A ‘Bib Tag’ is a transponder, marked with a unique identification number.
 The ‘Bib Tag’ can be used under all weather conditions, wet and dry, cold and hot.
 The ‘Bib Tag’ starts to send its signal when it crosses various mats which are placed at the Start & Finish gates and at designated split points on the course.
 Your time at such points will be captured and duly recorded.
 This timing technology will be provided and managed by Timing Technologies India, the official distributor of the Mylaps Sports Timing System in India and Asia.

-All confirmed runners of World 10K, Open 10K Run and DHL Corporate Champions will get their RFID Bib Tag which is attached to their respective running number bibs, from the Get Active Expo between 8th and 10th May 2015, from 11 a.m. to 7 p.m. each day and at the outstation runners’ bib distribution on 16th May 2015 between 11 a.m. and 5 p.m. in Bengaluru.
+All confirmed runners of World 10K, Open 10K Run and DHL Corporate Champions will get their RFID Bib Tag which is attached to their respective running number bibs, from the Get Active Expo between 6th and 8th May 2016, from 11 a.m. to 7 p.m. and at the outstation runners’ bib distribution on 14th May 2016 between 11 a.m. and 5 p.m. in Bengaluru.

 Usage of multiple timing devices will not record your time and will amount to disqualification.
 Also please note you cannot use this ‘Bib Tag’ to time yourself at any other distance running event.